 Vortice has achieved European market leadership by dedicating its efforts to the production of products for ventilation, climate control, heating, extraction, purification and the treatment of air, for domestic, commercial and industrial applications.
 Since 1954, Vortice has been synonymous with quality and excellence and continues to make significant improvements by investing in continuous research to improve the efficiency and quality of its products.

 VORTICE IN THE WORLD

 ENGLAND

-Founded in 1977, Vortice Limited is located at Burton on Trent in the East Midlands.
+Founded in 1977, Vortice Limited has its headquarters in Burton upon Trent.

 CHINA

 Founded in 2012, Vortice Ventilation System is located about 200 Km from Shanghai.

 SOUTH AMERICA